 All their vintages are 100% varietal Cabernet Sauvignon from the 3 distinct clones that are planted on site.

-The 2014 Red Cap Cabernet Sauvignon is visibly dark with purplish tinges on the rim; reveals dry dust on the bouquet quickly masked by the intensity of the fruit aromatics with blackberry and plum.
+The 2014 Red Cap Vineyard Cabernet Sauvignon is visibly dark with purplish tinges on the rim; reveals dry dust on the bouquet quickly masked by the intensity of the fruit aromatics with blackberry and plum.
 Also hints of old cedar box and perhaps a kiss of sage.
-Offers both red and darker fruits on the palate – a fairly opulent wine with a nice intensity of fruit from start to finish.
-Lingers with mouthwatering acidity and fairly pronounced tannins – but not coarse, rather firm and finer grained in nature.
+Offers both red and darker fruits on the palate; this is a fairly opulent wine with a noticeable intensity of fruit from start to finish.
+Lingers with mouthwatering acidity and fairly pronounced tannins, but they are not course textured, rather are firm and fine-grained.
+And this wine is a product of the vintage; approachable and ready to drink in its youth.

 2011 was a challenging year in Napa Valley due to colder growing conditions and rain at inopportune times including early in the growing season and during harvest.
 Tom elected not to use fruit from his lower vineyard and he and Rudy were extremely selective in which grapes they chose to ferment – paying extra attention to sorting.
 The 2011 Red Cap Cabernet Sauvignon offers dark fruit on the bouquet along with hints of white pepper.
 Elegant and still fruit forward after 8 years this wine was showing wonderfully at the time of our tasting (2019) and still has plenty of aging ahead.
 Nicely balanced the wine shows no harsh edges; it finishes smoothly with slightly dusty fine-grained tannins lingering softly.
 This wine is a perfect example of why one should never blindly follow wine critics and wine scores.

 The 2006 Red Cap Cabernet Sauvignon was tasted about a month after bottling, so this wine still had some time before being released.
 However, it was already drinking quite nicely with bright lively fruit and great acidity.
 The wine is dark ruby in color with the bouquet showing notes of cocoa, cherry cola and floral nuances.
-As the wine breathes additional layers of fruit aromas show.
-The palate is rich with cherry and plum and just a kiss of vanilla from the oak.
+As the wine breathes additional layers of fruit are revealed.
+The palate is rich with cherry and plum accompanied by a kiss of vanilla from the oak.
 Their oak program is structured to not dominate, rather to let the varietal characteristics show.
 The finish lingers with notes of spice; the tannins are structured, in balance and fairly delicate.
 This bottling is an ideal food wine; it is not a Cabernet Sauvignon that is so tannic out of the gate one needs to wait years for it to soften, nor does it present attributes that are overly ripe.
 As Tom says, it has a “power combined with elegance”.
 We had the opportunity to also try this wine again after it had seen another year of bottle age and after it was officially released.
-Along with the rich fruit it shows a pleasing earthiness both in the bouquet and on the palate.
+Along with the rich fruit it continues to express a pleasing earthiness both in the bouquet and on the palate.
 The flavor profiles are very well integrated and layered – with good balance throughout.
-This is a rather impressive first vintage and a year of bottle age has treated it well.
+This is an impressive inaugural vintage; a year in bottle age has treated it well.

 —

 Locally one might be able to find the wine at several wine shops within Napa Valley.
+And Red Cap is a member of the Howell Mountain Appellation and continues to participate in their consumer tastings including the annual tasting held in San Francisco in early spring and in summer at Charles Krug Winery.
 Red Cap also maintains a mailing list on their website.
 Sometimes a very limited number of select library bottlings are available for sale on the website.
 For more information or to join their wine club, visit: www.redcapvineyards.com

 Easter 2019 and we just tried the 2006 Red Cap Howell MtCabernet.
 Awesome great fruit, nicely balanced and rounded tannin structure.
 Beautiful!!